File Taxes For Your

 LLC vs Sole Proprietorship

 LLCs and sole proprietorships are two of the most common business structures.
 Sole proprietorships require minimal paperwork, making it the simplest option.
 On the other hand, forming an LLC company involves a lot of cost and paperwork upfront.
-But choosing an LLC over a sole proprietorship can protect you from liability and help your business grow.
+Choosing an LLC over a sole proprietorship can protect you from liability and help your business grow.

 Image explaining why to choose an LLC over a Sole Proprietorship for business.
 Protect personal assets, expand with multiple owners, and capitalize on tax benefits.